fggo/python/README.md

 ```

 ## Tuples
+When compared with lists, tuples are simple data structures.
+Use them when you want to store a set of values that should not be changed throughout the life of a program.

 ```python
 # sometimes you’ll want to create a list of items that cannot change.
 # tuple is an immutable(values that cannot change) list;